SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: SONAR-LLM

 \section{SONAR-LLM}

 The proposed \textbf{SONAR-LLM} is an autoregressive decoder–only Transformer that operates directly in the \textsc{SONAR} sentence-embedding space while being supervised with token-level cross-entropy.
-The overall architecture of our approach is illustrated in Figure~\ref{fig:architecture}.
+The overall architecture of our approach is illustrated in Fig.~\ref{fig:architecture}.